fctico11/public/README.md

 # WaterPal
-NOTE: My original app idea was a cryptocurrency portfolioo tracker.
+NOTE: My original app idea was a cryptocurrency portfolio tracker.
 I have sinced switched to a plant watering app to keep track of watering schedule.

 ## Overview